 Increases in atmospheric CO2, temperature and precipitation, like rain, have significant effects on the growth of organisms.
 These can be harmful beyond their physiological limits.
 They affect their distribution and their life cycle directly.
 Indirect effects are caused by interaction with other species.

 Ice sheets and glaciers are melting by the increasing surface temperature.
-The water from melting ice results in a rising sea level.
-Within the foreseeable future, the sea level could rise by 4 to 6 metres or more.
+The water from melting land ice leads to rising sea level.
+Within the foreseeable future, the sea level could rise by 4 to 6 meters or more.

 Temperature rise can affect human health and diseases we are exposed to.
 With increasing rainfall, temperature, water-borne diseases, like malaria, are likely to spread.
 Heat waves can also cause damage to young and old people.